 In the case of verbs, nouns, adjectives, etc. of Zyrilian the language does not have many native words for these things.
 This is due to the fact that simple words were and always have been effective enough to communicate simple and complex ideas and feelings, such as "shelter" being Qerrþ which can also be used as a word for house or town and "sad" being Lænro which can be used for basically any synonym of sad (though "grief" is Lætyax which is a combination of Lænro and Tyaxh ("death")).
 It has been kept this way for a very long time both because spoken language is not entirely vital for Alqati and because it makes the language easier to learn and understand.
 In some cases it can make the language harder to learn however.

 Zyrilian also has a lot of forms of punctuation in its writing form.
 It has equivalents to the period, comma, and question mark; but also has punctuation for certain tone.
 The "enthusiasm" punctuation can also sort of be used like an exclamation point.
-The tone/emotion ones are not used nearly as often, as they are usually reserved for informal speak, but informal writings are hard to come across on Ebrya.
+The tone/emotion ones are not used nearly as often, as they are usually reserved for informal speak, and informal writings are hard to come across on Ebrya.
 Additionally, with the period equivalent, more squiggles can be written for emphasis, resembling ellipses.

 The evolution of the phrase "dangerous area."